 Early Origins of the Bisby family

-.
-In 1330 the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.
+In 1330, the office of notary was conferred on David de Busby of the diocese of Glasgow. " Further to the south, the Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Busby, and Adam de Buskeby.

 Important Dates for the Bisby family

 This web page shows only a small excerpt of our Bisby research.
-Another 131 words (9 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1788 and 1834 are included under the topic Early Bisby History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1408, 1411, 1488, 1491, 1526, 1648, 1606, 1695, 1635, 1695, 1644 and 1695 are included under the topic Early Bisby History in all our PDF Extended History products and printed products wherever possible.

 Bisby Spelling Variations

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Bisby has been spelled Busby, Busbe, Busbie and others.

 Early Notables of the Bisby family (pre 1700)

 Notable amongst the family at this time was The Rev. Dr. Richard Busby (1606-1695), an English clergyman, and headmaster of Westminster School, buried in Westminster Abbey.

 Nathaniel Bisby or Bisbie (1635-1695), was an English divine, son of the Rev. John Bisbie...